CiscoDevNet/terraform-provider-aci/website/docs/d/l4_l7_devices.html.markdown

 * `context_aware` - (Optional) Determines if the L4-L7 device cluster supports multiple contexts (VRFs).
 Allowed values are "multi-Context", "single-Context", and default value is "single-Context".
 Type: String.
 * `device_type` - (Optional) Device Type.
 Allowed values are "CLOUD", "PHYSICAL", "VIRTUAL", and default value is "PHYSICAL".
 Type: String.
 * `function_type` - (Optional) Function Type of the L4-L7 device cluster.
 Allowed values are "GoThrough", "GoTo", "L1", "L2", "None", and default value is "GoTo".
 Type: String.
-* `is_copy` - (Optional) Sets device as a copy.
+* `is_copy` - (Optional) Sets device as a copy device.
 Allowed values are "no", "yes", and default value is "no".
 Type: String.
-* `promiscuous_mode` - (Optional) Enabling Promiscuous Mode supports all the traffic in a port group to reach a VM attached to a promiscuous port.
+* `promiscuous_mode` - (Optional) Enabling Promiscuous Mode to allow all the traffic in a port group to reach a VM attached to a promiscuous port.
 Allowed values are "no", "yes", and default value is "no".
 Type: String.
 * `service_type` - (Optional) The type of service the L4-L7 device performs.
 Allowed values are "ADC", "COPY", "FW", "NATIVELB", "OTHERS", and default value is "OTHERS".
 Type: String.
 * `trunking` - (Optional) Configures the device port group for trunking of virtual devices.
 Allowed values are "no", "yes", and default value is "no".
 Type: String.
 * `relation_vns_rs_al_dev_to_dom_p` - (Optional) Represents a relation from L4-L7 Device to a VMM Domain Profile (class vmmDomP).
 Type: Block.